wolfSSL/wolfTPM/examples/README.md

 For testing most browsers have a way to continue to the site anyways to bypass the warning.

+## Clock

+Updating the TPM clock

+The TPM has internal hardware clock that can be useful to the user.
+There are two values that the TPM can provide in respect to time.

+TPM time is the current uptime, since the last power on sequence.
+This value can not be changed or modified.
+There is no mechanism for that.
+The value is reset at every power sequence.

+TPM clock is the total time the TPM has ever been powered.
+This value can be modified using the TPM2_ClockSet command.
+The TPM clock can be set only forward.

+This way the user can keep track of relative and current time using the TPM clock.

+Note: If the new time value makes a change bigger than the TPM clock update interval, then the TPM will first update its volatile register for time and then the non-volatile register for time.
+This may cause a narrow delay before the commands returns execution to the user.
+Depending on the TPM manufacturer, the delay can vary from us to few ms.

+`./examples/clock/clockSet`

 ## Benchmark

 Performance benchmarks.